kufu/smarthr-ui/src/components/CheckBoxLabel/README.md

 ## props

-CheckBoxLabel props extends Checkbox props.
+CheckBoxLabel props extends CheckBox props.

 In addition to it...